Beyond Legacy Tools: Defining Modern AI Drug Discovery for 2025 and Beyond

 • Scrutinize External Adoption: Seek third-party evidence of productivity gains, such as collaboration announcements, successful milestones, or continued software licensing agreements.
 Tools that are openly licensed or sold commercially allow for real competitive benchmarking.

 • Consider Contextual Factors: Keep in mind that corporate strategy, funding, and existing R&D infrastructure often play major roles in pipeline output.
 It is not always possible to isolate AI’s contribution without analyzing these concurrent influences.
+In fact, it is quite the opposite: it is almost impossible to calculate the actual impact of AI algorithms on the actual drug development process.

 Grand Vision of AI Drug Discovery for 2025 and Beyond